TurtlePrint/The-Everything-Remote/README.md

 - Added magnetic pogo pins for charging.
 Increased length of the remote to 155mm to accomidate the USB-C breakout board and pogo pins.
 - Removed one of the hardware pull up resistors and added a voltage divider circuit in its place, still retaining button use but now also accuarate battery metrics
 - Removed GPIO15 Button and replaced with a WS2812 LED pixel for notifications (And a built in flash light mode)
-- Added continuous press mode on specific buttons to enable holding volume up or down
+- Added "Continuous Press" mode on specific buttons to enable holding volume up or down

 I'm still working on files and will get them uploaded when done.